-Senetas CN Series hardware encryptors feature advanced FPGA architecture, which enables in-field upgrades (something not possible with hybrid encryptors, or lower assurance security devices).
+Senetas CN Series hardware encryptors feature advanced FPGA architecture, which enables in-field upgrades (something not possible with embedded encryptors, or lower assurance security devices).

 This is a key point of differentiation for Senetas customers, as it effectively future-proofs the technology.
 If, for example, NIST introduces a new quantum-resistant algorithm in the future; Senetas customers simply load the new algorithm to the system without interruption.
 This helps to maintain a long-term return on investment and drives down the total cost of owning (TCO) Senetas hardware.

 Since the beginning of the 21st century, technology companies have been investing billions of dollars in the race to develop the first commercially viable quantum computer.